Promact/EmailService/README.md

 public async Task MyMethod()
 {
-    // The mail which we are using should be verified in Service Provider whichever you are using (SES, SendGrid,SMTP etc.) var mail = new Mail(
+    // The mail which we are using should be verified in Service Provider whichever you are using (SES, SendGrid,SMTP etc.)
+    //In Case Of Azure Your EmailDomain Should be Verified And Connected To Your  Email Communications Services

+    var mail = new Mail(
         to: new List<EmailAddress>
         {